So, you’re heading off to Paris, but you only have one day. Keep reading to see my top recommendations for spending 1 day in Paris.

 If you want to go up to the Arc de Triomphe for a view of Paris, book your ticket ahead of time online to reserve your time slot.

-When approaching the Arc, do not under any circumstances attempted to cross the insane traffic on Place Charles de Gaulle (the traffic circle around the arch).
+When approaching the Arc, do not under any circumstances attempt to cross the insane traffic on Place Charles de Gaulle (the traffic circle around the arch).

 Instead, use the underground pedestrian walkway (near the metro station) to get safely from the top of the Champs-Élysées to the Arc de Triomphe.